vinh1988/FedAvgBART/README.md

-# Federated Learning for Text Summarization with DistilBART
+# Federated Learning for Text Summarization with BART

 This repository contains an implementation of Federated Learning with DistilBART for abstractive text summarization on the CNN/DailyMail dataset.
 The implementation supports federated training of sequence-to-sequence models with non-IID data distribution across clients, along with comprehensive visualization and analysis tools.